sumitpuri/tririgaDocker/relaunch.md

 ### Step 2:

-Note down the "Image ID" of the TRIRIGA Container being worked upon.
+Note down the Image ID of the TRIRIGA Container being worked upon.

 ### Step 3: